 It is true that Alpaca wool is known for its ability not to wrinkle, so ironing is not necessary.

-However, if the opportunity arises, prefer to return the garment.
-Simply place a cloth between the iron and the garment to avoid damaging it and adjust the iron at low temperature, without steam to have a smooth effect without damaging your Alpaca garment.
+However, if it is preferred simply place a cloth between the iron and the garment to avoid damaging it and adjust the iron at low temperature, without steam to have a smooth effect without damaging your Alpaca garment.

 It should be noted that Alpaca fibre, when dyed, and especially during the first washes, will colour your water.
 Don't panic, it's perfectly normal.